 The RK11 Disk Drive System consists of the Controller, disk drives, and the necessary cabling.
 Disk drives A through D (Figure 1-1) are contained in a standard 19-in.
 PDP-11 cabinet, which can be configured as part of a system or made to stand alone.
 Disk drives E through J are mounted in a second 19-in. cabinet, which is always bolted to the left side of the first cabinet.
 An 860 C/D Power Control Unit located at the top of the first cabinet supplies ac power for disk drives A through D. Power for disk drives E through J is supplied in a similar manner in the second cabinet.
 Drives A through D make up a daisy-chained bus of four disk drives connected directly to the controller.
 Drives E through J make up a second daisy-chained bus of four disk drives connected directly to disk drive D in the first cabinet.
-The M7700 card of each disk drive contains a rotary switch that defines the physical disk drive bus (DR BUS) position.
-The first disk drive on the DR BUS is switched to position 1 and is designated disk drive A, and so on through disk drives on the DR BUS terminate in an M930 Terminator module connected to the last drive on the bus.
+The M7700 card of each disk drive contains a rotary switch that defines the physical disk drive A, and so on through disk drives J. This configuration may be varied as DR BUS length allows.
+The maximum length of DR BUS is 50 ft.
+The disk drives on the DR BUS terminate in an M930 Terminator module connected to the last drive on the bus.
 For more disk drive system and disk drive information, refer to the RK05 Disk Drive Maintenance Manual, DEC-00-RK05-DA.